 Visit the pretty capital of Mahón (Maó)

-To the east of the island, the capital city of Menorca is perched on a rocky ridge overlooking the harbour – the biggest natural port in the Mediterranean.
-Georgian mansions lining the streets nod to the period under British rule.
-Take the long flight of stairs down to the waterfront to discover restaurants, bars and boutiques.
-From here, you can take a boat trip to Isla del Rey, home to the old British Military Hospital.
+To the east of the island, the capital city of Menorca – Mahón – is perched on a rocky ridge overlooking the harbour, which also happens to be the biggest natural port in the Mediterranean.
+Take the long flight of stairs down to the waterfront to discover the city’s restaurants, bars and boutiques.
+Make sure to stop by Mahón Fish Market in Plaça de Espanya, at the heart of the historical centre, for classic Spanish snacks and live music.
+From the harbour, you can also take a boat trip to Isla del Rey, home to the old British Military Hospital.

 Get lost in the cobbled old town of Ciutadella

-Over to the west, Ciutadella is an alluring mix of Spanish and Moorish architecture.
-The old town is a web of cobbled lanes and pink-tinted sandstone houses.
-A 14th- to 16th-century cathedral mixes Gothic and Neoclassical architecture, and there’s a picturesque harbour.
-Furthermore, if you’re all about exploring local towns, we’ve got a list of the 10 best Menorca towns… so, give it a read!
+Over to the west, Ciutadella is an alluring mix of Spanish and Moorish influences.
+The old town comprises a web of cobbled lanes and pink-tinted sandstone houses, while the 14th-century Santa Maria of Ciutadella Cathedral mixes Gothic and Neoclassical architecture.
+The city’s picturesque harbour is also worth a visit, and if you’re all about exploring local towns, we’ve compiled a list of the 10 best towns in Menorca.

 Hike among natural beauty on the Camí de Cavalls

 Cami de Cavalls, or “Way of the Horses”, is an old bridleway that circles the entire coastline.
-Walk, cycle or horse ride along the ancient path to see wild flora and fauna, as well as some beautiful Menorca beaches.
-Dating back to the 1300s, the 185km-long trail is punctuated with watchtowers and fortresses – a nod to its days as a defensive circuit.
+Walk, cycle, or horse ride along the ancient path to see wild flora and fauna, as well as some of the island’s most beautiful beaches.
+Dating back to the 1300s, the 185 km-long trail is punctuated with watchtowers and fortresses – a nod to its days as a defensive circuit.

 Discover mysterious prehistoric monuments

-Archaeological sites across the island give clues to Talayotic culture, believed to have ended when the Romans arrived in 123 BC.
-While the best-known site is perhaps Torre d’en Galmés, our favourite talayot is Cornia Nou, a beehive-shaped structure on the edge of Mahón.
+Archaeological sites across Menorca reveal the island’s historic Talayotic culture, which is believed to have ended when the Romans arrived in 123 BC.
+While the best-known site is Torre d’en Galmés, our favourite is Cornia Nou, a beehive-shaped structure on the edge of Mahón.
 Nearby, the Talatí de Dalt site has some of the most well-preserved taula, curious T-shaped stone structures with no obvious function, while Naveta dels Tudons outside Cuitadella is also well worth a visit.

-We love the tranquillity, warmth, and charm of Menorca, which is why we’ve got an extensive collection of villas in Menorca.
+We love the warmth and charm of Menorca, which is why we’ve got an extensive collection of villas in Menorca.
 Handpicked by experts, you can find a place in the beautiful countryside or near the coast… whatever floats your boat!
-We’ve also got a concierge team on-hand to help you make your stay extra special.
+We also have a concierge team on hand to help make your stay extra special.

 A tour of Spain’s best rooftop bars